mat-rys/GitHub-Repository-Viewer/README.md

   * The Service class contains the logic
   * The Controller class declares how and what will be executed under the specified URL

+* How it works:
+The controller handles incoming requests, accepting a username and enforcing JSON format as input.
+It then delegates the request to the service, which interacts with the GitHub API to retrieve repositories associated with the provided username.
+The service extracts repository information, including names and owner logins, and fetches branch data for each repository, including branch names and last commit SHAs.
+The collected data is then formatted and returned in a structured response, allowing users to easily view relevant repository details and branch information.

 ## **🛠️ How to test**
 * first way Swagger - All endpoints easy to test without other tools